Waiver Request/Non-Approved ISU Course Substitution:

 U.S. Diversity Learning Outcomes

-- analyze and evaluate the contributions of various underrepresented social groups in shaping the history and culture of the U.S.
+- Identify the experiences and contributions of underrepresented or marginalized groups and how they have shaped the history and culture of the United States.

 International Perspectives Learning Outcomes